 1. ABUT means immediately contiguous to, or physically attaching to, and when used in respect of a parcel, means that the parcel physically touches upon another parcel and shares a property line with it.
 2. ACCESSORY BUILDING means a building separate and subordinate to the main principal building, including, but not limited to, garages, storage sheds or storage buildings for boats and other equipment.
-3. ACCESSORY USE means a use of land or a building which is subordinate land or use of the principal building lawfully occurring normally inc idental to ar ny use of 4.
-ACT means the Municipal Government Act, R.S.A.
+3. ACCESSORY USE means a use of land or a building which is subordinate to and is normally incidental to any use of land or use of the principal building lawfully occurring on a site.
+4. ACT means the Municipal Government Act , R.S.A.
 2000 c.
-N ∕I-26 as a amended.
+M-26 as amended.
 5. ADJACENT LAND means land that is contiguous to a particular parcel of land and includes: a. land that would be contiguous if not for a highway, road, road, lane, walkway, watercourse, utility lot, pipeline right-ofway, power line, railway, or similar feature; and b. any other land identified in this Bylaw as adjacent for the purpose of satisfying Section 5.6 of this Bylaw.
-DJACENT PROPERTI SUBJECT SITE 6.
+AI DJACENT F SUBJECT SITE 6.
 AGRICULTURAL OPERATION means an agricultural operation as defined in the Agricultural Operation Practices Act, R.S.A.
 2000, c.
 A-7, as amended.
 7. ALBERTA CLEAN RUNOFF ACTION GUIDE means the most current guide created by the Pigeon Lake Watershed Association in partnership with the Alberta Low Impact Development Partnership to encourage lake-friendly development and landscaping to minimize runoff.
 8. AQUIFER Refers to a sub-surface layer or layers of porous rock which hold water within the spaces between the rocks (interstitial spaces).
 9. ARBORIST REPORT Means a report prepared by a certified arborist includes an inventory of the trees on the site and identifies a plan to manage the trees on the site to best preserve their health and function.
-10. BACK LOT KLOT See "Lot, Back"
+10. BACK LOT See "Lot, Back"